-- ...(2) A QSE's Load acting as a Resource must be loaded and capable of unloading the scheduled amount of RRS within ten (10) minutes of instruction by ERCOT and must either be immediately responsive to system frequency or be interrupted by action of under-frequency relays as specified by the Operating Guides... - ...(5) Interruptible Loads acting as a Resource providing RRS must provide a telemetered output signal, including breaker status and status of the under-frequency relay... - ...(8) The amount of Resources on high-set under-frequency relays providing RRS will be limited to fifty percent (50%) of the total ERCOT RRS requirement.
-ERCOT may reduce this limit if it believes that this amount will have a negative impact on reliability or if this limit would require additional Regulation to be deployed as prescribed in Section 6.4.1, Standards for Determining Ancillary Services Quantities....
+- ...(2) A QSE's LaaR must be loaded and capable of unloading the scheduled amount of RRS within ten (10) minutes of instruction by ERCOT and must either be immediately responsive to system frequency or be interrupted by action of under-frequency relays as specified by the Operating Guides... - ...(5) Interruptible LaaRs providing RRS must provide a telemetered output signal, including breaker status and status of the under-frequency relay... - ...(8) The amount of Resources on high-set under-frequency relays providing RRS will be limited to fifty percent (50%) of the total ERCOT RRS requirement.
+ERCOT may reduce this limit if it believes that this amount will have a negative impact on reliability or if this limit would require additional regulation to be deployed as prescribed in Section 6.4.1, Standards for Determining Ancillary Services Quantities....